demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-pipelines-schedules-list
 ***
-Get details of pipeline schedules.
+Gets the details of the pipeline schedules.

 #### Base Command